CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

 You will be able to complete the following tasks:

 - Task 1: Modify the Kubernetes resource deployments in the Kubernetes service
-- Task 2: Resolve failed replica provisioning
+- Task 2: Resolve failed replicas provisioning
 - Task 3: Configure Horizontal Autoscaling for Kubernetes service pods
 - Task 4: Autoscaling on Azure Kubernetes Service cluster
 - Task 5: Restart containers and validate HA